-Tell your doctor if you're taking medicine that changes how your blood clots.
+Tell your doctor if you're having medicine that changes how your blood clots.
 This includes:

 - arthritis medicines

 - warfarin or heparin

 Your doctor tells you if you need to stop taking any other medicines.

 You can't eat for 6 to 8 hours before the test but you might be able to drink sips of water up to 2 hours before your appointment.
 Your doctor or nurse gives you written instructions about this beforehand.